On the decomposable semigroups and applications: Combinatorial results

 A Markov basis of the semigroup ideal has an element of $S$-degree $m\in S$ if, and only if, $\Delta_m$ (respectively $\nabla_m$) are not connected.
-Furthermore, the elements of a given degree, $m\in Betti(S),$ that appear in a Markov basis are fixed by the connected components of such complexes and the binomials of this degree can be obtained from $\nabla_m.$ For every non-connected complex $\nabla_m$, the number of binomials obtained is equal to the number of connected components minus one (see \cite{BCMP} and \cite{OjVi} for further details).
+Furthermore, the elements of a given degree, $m\in Betti(S),$ that appear in a Markov basis are fixed by the connected components of such complexes and the binomials of this degree can be obtained from $\nabla_m.$ For every non-connected complex $\nabla_m$, the number of binomials obtained is equal to the number of connected components minus one (see \cite{BCMP} and \cite{OjVi} for further details), therefore we obtain the following combinatorial characterization of decomposable semigroups.